loosolab/UROPA/docs/output.md

-UROPA provides many output files, each providing a valuable information in either a more extended or a more condense way, to cover all needs and be useful for further downstream analysis.
+UROPA provides many output files, each providing valuable information in either a more extended or a more condense way, to cover all needs and be useful for further analyses.

 The different outputs will be explained thoroughly below.